-Potential station issues Issues Cause Action Echo, stutter, skip or repeat in audio.
+Potential Station Issues Issues Cause Action Echo, stutter, skip or repeat in audio.
 Increase or decrease in audio volume.
 This is poor time alignment by the radio broadcaster.
 No action required.
 This is a broadcast issue.
 Sound fading or blending in and out.
 The radio is shifting between analog and digital audio.
 No action required.
 The reception issue may clear up as you continue to drive.
 There is an audio mute delay when selecting HD2 or HD3, multicast preset or Direct Tune .
 The digital multicast is not available until the HD Radio broadcast is decoded.
-Once decoded, the audio is available.
+Once decoded, the audio is avail- able.
 No action required.
 This is normal behavior.
 Wait until the audio is available.
 Cannot access HD2 or HD3 multicast channel when recalling a preset or from a direct tune.
 The previously stored multicast preset or direct tune is not available in your current reception area.
 No action required.
 The station is not available in your current location.
 Text information does not match currently playing audio.
 Data service issue by the radio broadcaster.
 Fill out the station issue form at website listed below.
 There is no text information shown for currently selected frequency.
 Data service issue by the radio broadcaster.
 Fill out the station issue form at website listed below.
 HD2-HD7 stations not found when Scan is pressed.
 Pressing Scan disables HD2-HD7 channel search.
 No action required.
 This is normal behavior.

-^{} http://www.ibiguity.com/automotive/report radio station experiences
+http://hdradio.com/stations/feedback

-HD Radio Technology manufactured under license from iBiquity Digital Corp.
-U.S. and foreign patents.
-HD Radio and the HD and HD Radio logos are proprietary trademarks of iBiquity Digital Corp.
-Ford Motor Company and iBiquity Digital Corp. are not responsible for the content sent using HD Radio technology.
+HD Radio Technology manufactured under license from DTS U.S. and foreign patents.
+HD Radio and the HD and HD Radio logos are proprietary trademarks of DTS Ford Motor Company and DTS are not responsible for the content sent using HD Radio technology.
 Content may be changed, added or deleted at any time at the station owner's discretion.